CalebChoo22/Caleb-Cybersecurity-Portfolio/README.md

 ## 🎯 About Me

-I’m a cybersecurity student with hands-on experience in network analysis, vulnerability scanning, and compliance frameworks.
-I’ve completed the **Google Cybersecurity Professional Certificate** and actively build projects using Kali Linux, Wireshark, and SIEM tools in a virtual lab setup.
+Hello!
+I’m a Computer Information Systems and Technology student attending UT Dallas with a concentration in cybersecurity.
+I have hands-on experience in network analysis, process automation, vulnerability scanning, compliance frameworks, and actively build projects using Kali Linux, Wireshark, and SIEM tools in a virtual machine setup.

 ---